Travelling to Italy by car

 Signaling speed cameras in Italy

-As far as is known, the use of equipment with signaling for fixed speed cameras or route checks (such as navigation equipment and telephones) is permitted.
+As far as known, the use of equipment with signaling for fixed speed cameras or route checks (such as navigation equipment and telephones) is permitted.
 However, the use and transport of radar detection equipment is prohibited in Italy.

 Refueling during your Italian car holiday